Macklin06/INTEL_SIG_Tasks/README.md

-# WEC Intel SIG Recruitment Tasks – Submission by Macklin Miranda
+# WEC Intel SIG Recruitment Tasks – Submission by Macklin Chriss Miranda (241MN027)

 This repository contains my completed solutions for the **WEC Intel SIG Recruitment Tasks** as part of the recruitment process.
 It includes implementations for the **Mandatory Tasks (1 and 2)**, as well as one **Non-Mandatory Task**.